HenryCaprinchosa/Enterprise-Edge-Security-pfSense/README.md

 *Note: Due to licensing, I cannot provide the OS image files in this repository.
 You must obtain them from their respective vendors.*

-Once all images are uploaded, open the EVE-NG CLI and run the fix premissions command. **Do not skip this step:**'
+Once all images are uploaded, open the EVE-NG CLI and run the fix premissions command. **Do not skip this step:**
 ```bash
 /opt/unetlab/wrappers/unl_wrapper -a fixpermissions
 ```